Talcum Powder and Ovarian Cancer

 What is talcum powder?

-Nevertheless, after viewing the results of numerous studies conducted around the world on talcum powder, numerous health agencies and even some talcum powder brand names have decided to warn the public about the correct use of these products.
+Warnings about the use of talcum powderNevertheless, some health agencies and even talc companies have started to take notice.
+As a result, they’ve decided to warn the public about the correct use of these products.

 The American Academy of Pediatrics no longer recommends using baby powder for the treatment and prevention of diaper rash.
 They made that decision was after finding that talc can damage an infant’s lungs and cause serious respiratory problems.